inmanta/inmanta-core/docs/guides/auth.rst

 The server searches for configuration sections that start with ``auth_jwt_``, after the last _ an id has to be present.
 This section expects the following keys:

 * algorithm: The algorithm used for this key.
-Currently only HS256 and RS256 is supported.
+Only HS256 and RS256 are supported.
 * sign: Whether the server can use this key to sign JWT it issues.
 Only one section may have this set to true.
-* client_types: The client types from the urn:inmanta:ct claim that can be valided and/or signed with this key
+* client_types: The client types from the urn:inmanta:ct claim that can be valided and/or signed with this key.
 * key: The secret key used by symmetric algorithms such as HS256.
 Generate the key with a secure prng with minimal length equal to the length of the HMAC (For HS256 == 256).
 The key should be a urlsafe base64 encoded bytestring without padding.
+  (see below of a command to generate such a key)
 * expire: The default expire for tokens issued with this key (when sign = true).
 Use 0 for tokens that do not expire.
 * issuer: The url of the issuer that should match for tokens to be valid (also used to sign this).
 The default value is https://localhost:8888/ This value is used to match auth_jwt_* sections configuration with JWT tokens.
 Make sure this is